haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_dockerization.md

 ```

 In our set up, we properly excluded the env files to be builded in the image.
 This will keep the sensitive data safe.

+In final, you can start dev server by: `docker-compose -f docker-compose.dev.yml up --build`.
+You can remove all container, images, volumns from this docker-compose file by: `docker-compose -f docker-compose.dev.yml down -v --rmi all`

 >Hint:
 >